Why You Should Take, and Even Maybe Teach, an Online Course

 So what’s there left to do?
 Until a few years ago, nothing.

-- Online classes are often less expensive.
+- Online courses are less expensive.
 For a fraction of the cost, you can now get a University-level learning experience taught by industry experts.
 That is, if you take the right kind of classes (I’ll talk more about that in a minute).

-- Technology makes the whole experience more exciting.
+- Technology makes the experience of an online course more exciting.
 Instead of attending a couple 45-minute lectures per week, you now get worksheets, discussion forums, and interactive presentations.

 - The classrooms are cooler.
 You no longer have to grab a sack lunch and spend a half-day at your local community college, sitting in a cold, dimly-lit room.
 You can go attend class right in your living room — whenever you want.

 - You get to keep the course.
 This might be my favorite reason.
 As opposed to traditional education where you the only keepsakes you get are the overpriced textbook and a three-ring notebook full of illegible scribbles, many online courses let you keep a lot of the course material (including the lessons).